richardanewman/MidTermProject/README.md

 ## Mid-term Team Project for Skill Distillery (Denver, Colorado)

 This is a fork of our mid term project.
-The original repo can be found here: https://github.com/jerryrogersjr/MidTermProject
+The original repo can be found here: https://github.com/jerryrogersjr/MidTermProject No additional work has been done to this fork since the project ended.

 Team Members and Roles: